Beauty Room Rental Agreement

 Do I need a contract to rent a room in a beauty salon?

-Yes, we recommend using a formal contract if you’re renting out a room.
+Yes, we recommend using a formal contract if renting a room.

-It’s essential to manage a room rental properly so that you protect your salon, your clients and your reputation.
+It’s essential to manage a room rental properly to protect your salon, clients and reputation.

 Setting out clear guidelines in a contract will make things easier for everyone.

-- Licence Fees – will you charge a fixed Licence Fee (weekly/monthly), a percentage of takings, or a combination of both?
+- Licence Fees – choose a fixed fee, a percentage of takings, or a combination of both

 - Bond – a security deposit

 - Term of Agreement – e.g. one year

-- Permitted Use – the services they are allowed to carry out at your salon
+- Permitted Use – the services they are allowed to carry out in your salon

-- Access and Hours of Work – can they work whenever they want, or only during your salon opening hours?
+- Access and Hours of Work – can they work whenever they want, or only during salon opening hours?
 Any restrictions in your lease?

 - Signage – rules for signage

-- Insurance – what insurances do you require the contractor to have and maintain?
+- Insurance – what insurance do you require the renter to have and maintain?

 - Operating Expenses – are charges for cleaning, electricity and other utilities included?